 When you use words like “wondered,” “realized, “hoped,” etc., you are telling what the character is thinking.

-In that example showing sentence, I used what is called free indirect speech to show her thoughts.
+In that example showing sentence, I used what is called free indirect speech to show her thoughts—where her thoughts are in third person and past tense.
 You could make it direct internal thoughts: I should have paid better attention in class, she thought.
 Or put the thought in italics and get rid of the thought tag.
+But I like using free indirect speech when direct thoughts rendered in first person present aren’t needed.

 Tell character’s motivations